Arjun259194/arjun-dotfiles/README.md

 This will create **symlinks** from `~/.dotfiles/{config}` to your home directory.

 ## 🎨 Switching Themes
-By default, the setup is themed with **Catppuccin Mocha**.
+By default, the setup is themed with **Rose Pine**.
 However, other themes are available.
 To switch themes, modify the respective configuration files and rerun `stow`.

 ## 📜 Unstowing (Removing Configurations)
 If you need to remove a configuration: